 Getting Instructor Review & Approval

-Excluding the two comments mentioned above, you must have both instructors review and approve any other comment that you make on an issue.
+Excluding the two comments mentioned above, you must have both instructors review and approve any other comment or communication that you make on an issue or pull request.
 You must also have us review your code changes and your pull request descriptions before submitting.

 Giving Your Teammates Credit